by Kathie MM

-Right now life on earth is facing the most violent assault since the Ice Age that wiped out not just dinosaurs but countless other life forms.
+Right now life on Earth faces the most violent assault since the Ice Age, which wiped out not only dinosaurs but also countless other life-forms.

-What elements made it possible for the original life forms on earth to evolve?
-Water, a tolerable level of sunshine, oxygen or carbon dioxide depending on the species, shelter, nutriments.
+What elements made it possible for the original life forms on Earth to evolve?
+Water, a tolerable level of sunshine, oxygen or carbon dioxide depending on the species, shelter, and nutrients.

 What do we need today if we are to survive?
-Water, a tolerable level of exposure to sunshine, oxygen or carbon dioxide depending on the species, shelter, nutriments.
+Water, a tolerable level of exposure to sunshine, oxygen or carbon dioxide depending on the species, shelter, and nutrients.

 What are we doing to the elements that sustain life?
 Poisoning them.
 Destroying them.
 Making the earth uninhabitable for many plant and animal species that can include our own.

-More than 15,000 scientists from more than 180 countries have just issued a warning about the catastrophes facing us and the steps that can be taken.
-Read and take steps.
+More than 15,000 scientists from more than 180 countries have recently issued a warning about the catastrophes that face us and the steps that can be taken.
+Read and take steps

 Nobody has the right to participate in this suicidal process.